pche223/stats220/README.md

 ## Missions
 ### Project 1
 1. Make a meme and a animated gif by R.
 2. Show it with a markdown file.
+You can check it in the file called [Index.Rmd](https://pche223.github.io/stats220/)
 3. Writing the project report.